MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-08-eleventy-podcast-feed.md

 ```
 {% endraw %}

+If you head to my [DJ Cruze podcast feed](https://www.djcruze.co.uk/podcasts/feed.xml), you can see all of the episodes rendered correctly.

 ## Next steps

 There is some metadata which could be automatically generated from the media files.
 I add to the duration and file size properties to my Markdown frontmatter for each podcast episode.
 I do this by hand but it could easily be generated by reading the file when Eleventy builds the feed.

+Here is the [DJ Cruze website](https://github.com/MarcL/djcruze.co.uk/) on GitHub.
+Feel free to take a look through the code and adapt it for your own use.

 I hope you find this useful.
 [Let me know](/contact/) if you have any questions or comments.